Want to know what your students need help with?

 Doesn't seem familiar?
 Jump to the "Original" help about using SafeAssign.

-SafeAssign is a plagiarism detection service that you can enable within an assignment.
+SafeAssign is a plagiarism detection service you can enable within an assignment.

 In the Ultra Course View, you can also use SafeAssign with tests.